 Wellness Toolkit: Mental Health

-Employee mental health in the workplace has become a topic of increased focus and awareness in recent years.
+With many employers preparing to bring their employees back to their physical workspace after more than a year of remote work, increased stress, and the emotional toll taken by the pandemic, the mental wellbeing of workers is top of mind for many companies.
 An employee’s mental health includes how they think, feel and act, and includes their emotional and social well-being.
 While mental health includes mental illness, the two aren’t interchangeable.
 An employee can go through a period of poor mental health but not necessarily have a diagnosable mental illness.
 Additionally, an employee’s mental health can change over time, depending on factors such as their workload, stress and work-life balance.

 While 1 in 5 U.S. adults experience mental illness annually, a recent study by Deloitte revealed that less than half receive treatment.
 A study from the Mental Health in the Workplace Summit also found that mental illness is the leading cause of disability for U.S. adults ages 15 to 44 and that more workdays are lost to mental health-related absenteeism than any other injury or illness.